-The range of elective courses available in the program will allow you to develop specialised knowledge in important areas of Australian and international law that are relevant to your career and/or personal interests.
+The range of elective courses available in the program will allow you to develop specialised knowledge in areas relevant to your career and professional interests.

-Some of the LLM courses may be delivered in intensive mode, this will involve attendance at classes held over four days during the semester, possibly on weekends.
-If there is sufficient student demand, some of the courses in the LLM may be delivered in Sydney in intensive mode (i.e. in blocks of hours on weekends).
+Many LLM courses will be delivered in intensive mode, with attendance at classes over four days during the semester, possibly on weekends.
+If there is sufficient student demand, some intensive courses may be delivered in Sydney.

 The location and mode of delivery of the LLM courses (i.e. whether in Newcastle or Sydney) will at all times remain at the discretion of Newcastle Law School.

 The program consists of two core courses in Advanced Legal Research (one per semester) and six elective courses in various areas, with many options in International Business Law.